khalid-naami/khalid-naami.github.io/blog/2026-04-28-dashboard-options-implied-probabilities-market-moves.md

 slug: dashboard-options-implied-probabilities-market-moves
 ---

-# Implied Probabilities: Evaluating Market Expectations
+# Implied Probabilities: Quantifying Market Expectations

 Market prices are the aggregate 'bets' of the world's most sophisticated participants.
 Every single trade on the tape contains a hidden prediction about the future.
 Our **Implied Probabilities Analysis** tool decodes these prices, stripping away the noise to show you exactly where the collective intelligence of the market expects the price to be.